You are here:

 Langi Kal Kal Prison is recruiting for prison officers and other roles to work at the prison.
 Learn more at Live, work and play in the Grampians Region.

-An additional 12-bed expansion is also underway.
 All Langi Kal Kal prisoners are expected to work full-time if they are able.
 Industries include agriculture, horticulture, woodwork, participation in the Landmates program, cleaning services, kitchen and general maintenance

 The below information is specific to Langi Kal Kal Prison.